seanfdnn/ergodox-layout/README.md

   to move the button for that?
 * Blinking LEDs for the layers.
 Blink when layer's active, on when modifier is.
 * `DEBUG` and `RESET` buttons.
-* Switch the hands on the media layer, so modifiers stay on the left.
 * Improve the `Paste` key on the media layer: add a way to paste above or below the current line.
-* The visual mode toggle should likely just send `V`, because we can leave visual mode in many ways, and keeping track of that in the keyboard itself would be troublesome.